 Build assets and challenge your risk tolerance.
 Invest like a professional.
 Model your financial life similar to a Sovereign Wealth Fund.
 Attached is a link to the Norwegian Sovereign Wealth Fund.
 The six-minute video discusses using resources for long-term goals and investment strategy.

 Help your family achieve their goals and establish fiduciary governance.
-We suggest taking concrete action beyond being confident you will be alright and quantify your goals.
+We suggest taking concrete action beyond being confident that you will be alright and quantify your goals.
 The potential outcomes can be far more comprehensive.

 Want to know more?